carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 ~~~
 {: .output}

-At the beginning of the lesson we downloaded `Streptococcus_agalactiae_18RS21.gbk`, which was already annotated, we can see its header
+We can see that in the `ORGANISM` field we have the word "Unclassified".
+If we compare it to the `gbk` file for the same strain, that came with the original data folder (which was obtained from the NCBI) we can see that the strain code should be there.

 ~~~
 $ head ../../data/agalactiae_18RS21/Streptococcus_agalactiae_18RS21.gbk